jasl/vibe_photos_v4/README.md

 - `--root`: one or more album root directories to scan (may be passed multiple times).
 - `--db`: primary database URL or path (defaults to `databases.primary_url` in `config/settings.yaml`).
-- `--cache-db`: cache database URL or path (defaults to `databases.cache_url`, which remains SQLite for portability).
+- `--cache-root`: cache root URL or path (defaults to `databases.cache_url`, which resolves to a cache directory such as `cache/`).
+The legacy `--cache-db` flag remains as an alias for backward compatibility.
 - `--batch-size`: override the model batch size from `config/settings.yaml`.
 - `--device`: override the model device (for example `cpu`, `cuda`, or `mps`).
-- `--image-path`: process a single image into the cache database using shared preprocessing steps.
+- `--image-path`: process a single image using the shared preprocessing steps and write artifacts under the cache root.
 - `--image-id`: optional explicit `image_id` when `--image-path` is used; defaults to the content hash.

-`cache/index.db` is a cache of *pre_process* outputs (embeddings, captions, detections, scenes) and is safe to discard; `process` stages read from this cache and may copy into the primary DB when required.
-Serve/UI/API should read from the primary Postgres database (configured via `databases.primary_url`); use the sync helper (below) to copy cache tables into primary when needed.
+`cache/index.db` now exists only as a sentinel path that determines where cache files live on disk.
+All structured metadata (embeddings, captions, scenes, regions, near duplicates, etc.) is stored directly in the primary database, while vectors/JSON payloads remain under `cache/`.
+Serve/UI/API components should read from the primary database, and cache directories can be purged when the manifest changes.

 What a single-process run does: